 - Lenses – If using a dslr, you may want to think about the lens you will be needing.
 When shooting landscapes, it is best to use the widest lens available to you.
 They come in both forms, either a zoom (i.e. 28-70mm) type or a prime (fixed focus i.e. 21mm).
 I prefer a prime lens due to the sharpness of them over a zoom lens but this is dependant on your budget.
 It is also handy to carry a telephoto for those close ups too.

-I could add more but this is just something to get you started.
-More about other items will be added in a later guide. all of the items can be purchased anywhere online or locally.
+More can be added but this is just something to get anyone started.
+More information about other items will be added in a later guide. all of the items can be purchased anywhere online or locally.

 Which Direction do i Face?

 Good question.
 It really depends on your style.
 Some people prefer to face ninety degrees away from the sun, others facing behind & the more daring face the direction of the sun.
-I normally face ninety degrees from the sun if it is too strong ensuring i have a lens hood fitted to prevent any lens flare.
+I normally face ninety degrees from the sun if it is too strong.
+Ensuring i have a lens hood fitted to prevent any lens flare.
 When the sun falls the strength of the sun will decrease so i will start to face the sun.
-If on a very strong evening where the rays of the sun is still around behind me then i will also face this direction for a lovely pinkish tone in the sky.
+If on a very strong evening where the rays of the sun are still around behind me, i will also face this direction for a lovely pinkish tone in the sky.
 When the twilight hours have set in i return to face where the sun has set for more colours.

 Where do i go for a Sunset or Sunrise?

 You can go anywhere you want, the world is your oyster.
-Nowadays there are online tools via a web browser or phone app that help you to pinpoint where you can go.
+Nowadays there are online tools via a web browser or phone app.
+They will help you to pinpoint where you can go.
 One particular app for phones is The Photographers Ephemeris, an online tool that can be used for various scenes such as sunsets, sunrises, moon sets & moon rises.

 That’s it for the first part.
-For the second part i will explain how i use images from the same scene to create a nicely exposed image without losing too much detail.
+For part two, i will explain how i use images from the same scene to create a nicely exposed image without losing too much detail.